Apparently the Reading Room is for both the living and spirits!

 It could also be the former owner of the books, or a past patron who loved to study California history.

-Perhaps a past patron / State Representative / Government official is still working on an important research project to be presented to a committee or hearing, because he was interrupted by his own sudden death, unable to finish it in this world while alive.
+Perhaps such a spirit is still working on an important research project to be presented to a committee or hearing, because he was interrupted by his own sudden death.

-These manifestations began being reported after moving into this new building and have continued throughout the following years.
+These manifestations began being reported after the new building was opened.
+They have continued throughout the following years.
 It is not known if similar occurrences happened in The Stanley Mosk Library.

 As far as I can tell, no official paranormal investigators have been allowed in to gather hard evidence.
-There could have been a private investigation, perhaps to give the staff some peace of mind, but nothing was made public if this is the case.
-Staff members have talked to the media about the male spirit, but no one has written a story about it in a book yet.
-All of the above manifestations listed above I gleamed from the on-line sources listed below in the “Sources Include” section.
+There could have been a private investigation, perhaps to give the staff some peace of mind, but nothing has been made public if this is the case.
+Staff members have talked to the media about the male spirit, but no one has written a story or book about it yet.
+All of these manifestations have been gleaned from the online sources listed below.

 900 North Street